Our littlest turned 2.

-The last ten years to have been the most meaningful and riches years in my development as a person.
+The last ten years have been the most meaningful and richest years in my development as a person.
 They have given me 4 little humans I call my own.

 And now, the end of this chapter where I create life, is here.
 It seems to have snuck up on me so quickly.

 There will be no more babies and the finality of this decision makes me melancholic.
 I had only ever wanted three children.
 Three was my magic number and when there were three, I wondered about four.